-The LMDC is a subsidiary of the New York State Urban Development Corporation d/b/a Empire State Development that was created in December 2001 to oversee the rebuilding and revitalization of Lower Manhattan.
+LMDC is a subsidiary of the New York State Urban Development Corporation d/b/a Empire State Development that was created in December 2001 to oversee the rebuilding and revitalization of Lower Manhattan.
 The activities contained in this Partial Action Plan have been designed to meet the particularly urgent community development needs resulting from the September 11th WTC disaster.

-These activities also have particular urgency because LMDC has determined that existing conditions resulting from the September 11th WTC disaster pose a serious and immediate threat to the health or welfare of the City of New York and the individual residents of the City and other financial resources are not available to meet such needs.
-The funds allocated in this Partial Action Plan relating to the WTC Memorial and Cultural Program initiatives are also for the prevention of blight that could result absent intervention to address the existing conditions resulting from the events of September 11th.
-The geographic areas of focus of this and future Partial Action Plans are located in Manhattan, south of Houston Street.
+These activities also had particular urgency because LMDC had determined that existing conditions resulting from the September 11th WTC disaster posed a serious and immediate threat to the health or welfare of the City of New York and the individual residents of the City and other financial resources were not available to meet such needs.
+The funds allocated in this Partial Action Plan relating to the WTC Memorial and Cultural Program initiatives were also for the prevention of blight that could have resulted absent intervention to address the existing conditions resulting from the events of September 11th.
+The geographic areas of focus of this and future Partial Action Plans are located in Manhattan, on or south of Houston Street.